About the Author

 Welcome to Niloufer's Kitchen

 Born and raised in Karachi, I started to bake when I was 8 years old.
 I taught my first solo class at 17, which I thoroughly enjoyed.
 It soon made me realise that it is a wonderful way to make friends; food shared is a special kind of experience.
 We moved to Dubai soon after I was married, where I managed to organise cooking demonstrations.
-This made my 6 years in residence enjoyable and memorable.
+This made my six years in residence enjoyable and memorable.
 My moving to Canada made my resolve stronger to start the same, my happy way of making new friends who all enjoy cooking as much as I do.
 Supporting fundraisers and their charities through my demonstrations over the years has made it most cherished.

 I hope you get a chance to browse through my cookbooks and enjoy cooking from them too.